/* * external links open in new window */

 The main park road has several scenic viewpoints including this one — Park Point Viewpoint, the highest point in Mesa Verde.

 There are several hiking trails throughout the park.
-Many of the ones I was interested in were closed partially due to Cliff Palace Loop construction.
+Many of the ones I was interested in were closed partially due to Cliff Palace Loop construction, which should be open in 2025.
 Elevation in the park ranges from 7,000 to 8,500 feet so carrying camera gear gets even harder if you’re not used to the elevation.
-The sun is relentless and there’s very little shade so start hikes early.
+The sun is relentless, and there’s very little shade so start hikes early.
 Since I was so focused on photography and booked the dwelling tours, I didn’t get to do any other hikes due to the heat.
 I wanted to do Petroglyph Point but skipped it since I was going to Petroglyph National Monument in Albuquerque a few days later.

 The Mesa Verde Museum Association offers free downloadable site guides for Cliff Palace, Spruce Tree House, Wetherill Mesa (Step & Long House) and Balcony House.